Acne occurs when oil, dead skin cells, and bacteria build up inside hair follicles, resulting in infection and inflammation.

 - avoiding picking or popping pimples

-To help prevent shoulder acne, try:
+To help prevent shoulder acne, people can try:

 - wearing lightweight, breathable clothing